Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Quantum complexity analysis

 \section{Quantum complexity analysis}

-In this Section we discuss the space and time complexity of the algorithm.
+In this section we discuss the space and time complexity of the algorithm.

-The time complexity is summarized by the sum of the classical runtime and quantum runtime.
-The latter is defined in turn as the sum on $k=0, ..., K$ of the circuit depths (number of layers in the quantum circuit) multiplied by the respective sampling complexities (number circuit executions).
-This product is an approximate measure of the overall quantum circuit execution cost under the simplification that all circuit layers have similar duration.
+The time complexity of the quantum algorithm is summarized by the sum of the classical runtime and quantum runtime.
+The latter is defined in turn as the sum over $k=0, ..., K$ ($k$ being the index of the monomials forming the approximating polynomial $p$) of the circuit depths (number of layers in the quantum circuit) multiplied by the respective sampling complexities (number circuit executions).

-The overall assumption is that the polynomial of degree $K$ represents the objective function sufficiently well on the relevant domain.
-Under this condition, we can measure error scaling of each monomial individually, and combine in an overall estimate.